-- For routine handling of these drugs, nitrile gloves provide sufficient protection. - In situations where an enclosed space is heavily contaminated with a potential highly potent opioid, water resistant coveralls should be worn. - Incidental dermal exposures should immediately be washed with copious amounts of water.
-Alcohol based hand sanitizers should not be used for decontamination as they do not wash opioids off the skin and may increase dermal drug absorption.
+- Incidental dermal absorption is very unlikely to cause opioid toxicity.
+For routine handling of drug, nitrile gloves provide sufficient dermal protection. - In situations where an enclosed space is potentially heavily contaminated with a highly potent opioid, water-resistant coveralls should be worn. - Incidental dermal exposures should immediately be washed with water.
+Alcohol-based hand sanitizers should not be used for decontamination as they do not wash opioids off the skin and may increase dermal drug absorption.